Junkers Ju 88: Eastern Front

 Ju 88 units operating over the Baltic states during the battle for Estonia inflicted severe losses on Soviet shipping, with the same dive-bombing tactics used over Norway, France and Britain.
 KGr 806 sank the Soviet destroyer Karl Marx on 8 August 1941 in Loksa Bay Tallinn.
 On 28 August the Ju 88s had more success when KG 77 and KGr 806 sank the 2,026 grt steamer Vironia, the 2,317 grt Lucerne, the 1,423 grt Atis Kronvalds and the ice breaker Krišjānis Valdemārs (2,250 grt).
 The rest of the Soviet "fleet", were forced to change course.
 This took them through a heavily mined area.
 As a result, 21 Soviet warships, including five destroyers, struck mines and sank.
 On 29 August, the Ju 88s accounted for the transport ships Vtoraya Pyatiletka (3,974 grt), Kalpaks (2,190 grt) and Leningradsovet (1,270 grt) sunk.
 In addition, the ships Ivan Papanin, Saule, Kazakhstan and the Serp i Molot were damaged.
 Some 5,000 Soviet soldiers were lost.

-Another key use of the Ju 88 was against the Arctic convoys bringing supplies to the Soviets via the ports of Murmansk and Archangel.
+Another key use of the Ju 88 was against the Arctic convoys bringing supplies to the Soviets via the ports of Murmansk and Arkhangelsk.
 Effective attacks against these convoys did not commence until late March 1942; convoys after this point would often lose ships to air-launched torpedoes.
 Convoy PQ 17 reportedly lost 23 out of 34 ships, which was partially attributed to attacks by Ju 88s.
 Later convoys with heavier escorts, which sometimes included aircraft carriers, proved to be far more costly to attack.